Luke20000429/Luke20000429.github.io/_pages/about.md

 author_profile: true
 ---

 My name is Xueshen Liu (刘学深).
 I am a second-year Ph.D. candidate in Computer Science and Engineering Division at the University of Michigan, advised by Prof. [**Z. Morley Mao**](https://web.eecs.umich.edu/~zmao/).
-My research focus on buidling systems that bridging the gap between software and hardware.
+My research focus on building systems bridging the gap between software and hardware.

 ### Education:
 - **University of Michigan** (2022 - )